jaxatto/jax-portfolio/README.md

 * Github / GitLabs
 <br/><br/>

-### Hire me!
+### Connect with me
-I'm looking for new design opportunities now, check out my [LinkedIn](https://www.linkedin.com/in/jaxengel/) or email me at hello@jax.works.
+I'm no longer looking for new opportunities, but I'd love to connect on [LinkedIn](https://www.linkedin.com/in/jaxengel/).